yaaintmal/path-ai/README.md

-# PathAI - Free Knowledge for Everybody
+# PathAI.One - Free Knowledge for Everyone

 ---